nayaba/upload-images-multer-cloudinary/README.md

 ---

 ### **Step 5: Update Your Frontend**
-1. In `views/listings/new.ejs` ensure your form includes a file input for uploading images:
+1. In `views/listings/new.ejs` ensure your form includes a file input type for uploading images and an `enctype` attribute in the `form` tag:
    ```html
         <form action="/listings/<%= user._id %>" method="POST" enctype="multipart/form-data">
             <label for="">Street Address: </label>